-If you are designing t-shirts for a business or fundraiser, you want your designs to stand out.
+If you design t-shirts for a business or fundraiser, you want your designs to stand out.
 A vital part of a great design is the right color combination, but color theory can get confusing fast.
-Here is a comparison of the 26 best t-shirt color combinations.
+In this post, I will compare the 26 best t-shirt color combinations based on my research, as well as my own experience printing t-shirts over the years.

 When designing color combinations, try going for classic neutrals, analogous colors (those that group together on the color wheel, like blue and purple), monochromatic schemes (like two blues), or a pairing between red, blue, or green with yellow or white for maximum pop.